CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment1.md

 At the end of the script, no VMs should be running.
 The second VM may remain stopped so I can inspect it if needed, but the first VM should be deleted.

+## Video Recording

+In addition to submitting your code to the course repo, submit a short screen recording to Canvas.
+Do not commit the video file to Git.

+In the recording, walk through your submission and explain what each major part does.
+Show your `assignment1.sh` script, explain the variables and `gcloud` commands, and describe how the script creates, snapshots, clones, stops, and cleans up the VM resources.

+The goal is not video production quality.
+The goal is to show that you understand the work you submitted and can explain the choices in your own words.

 ## Submission

 If you don't have a CSCI644 Git repo, go to Canvas to see the instructions for generating a Git Repo for this class.